ballerina-platform/ballerina-dev-website/swan-lake/learn-the-language/language-basics.md

 Ballerina supports the logical operators, ``!``, ``||``, and ``&&`` with boolean values.
 The ``||`` and ``&&`` operators support the same short-circuit behavior as in C. Implicit conversion between boolean and integer is not supported.

-Booleans are also used in conditional expressions like:
+Booleans are also used in conditional expressions:

 ```ballerina
 int n = flag ?
 1 : 2;
 ```

-As usual, booleans can be used in if-else statements like:
+As usual, booleans can be used in if-else statements:

 ```ballerina
 function foo() {